microsoft/jacdac-ts/jacscript/README.md

 ### Implementing services in jacscript

+* this generally doesn't work with handler-pending model
 * opcode to send current packet
 * opcode to set the command
 * opcode to set service number